Elevate your camping and glamping trips with indulgent Campfire Bananas Foster, made with toasted marshmallows.

 - Sticks or long wood or metal skewers for toasting marshmallows

-- Cooking grate with folding legs to fit over campfire (not needed if there is a grill at your site)
+- Cooking grate with folding legs to fit over a campfire (not needed if there is a grill at your site)

 - Cast iron skillet